If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 Days Of Instruction

-The Florida Homeschool Law does not require you to teach a specific amount of days/year or hours/day.
+The Florida Homeschool Law does not require your child to study a specific amount of days/year or hours/day.

-The Florida Homeschool Law does not require you to teach a specific list of educational subjects.
+The Florida Homeschool Law does not require your child to study a specific list of educational subjects.

 The Florida Homeschool Law requires you to keep and maintain a portfolio of records and materials for each child that you homeschool.
 Keep this portfolio for 2 years from the end of the school year it documents.
 The superintendent can ask to see your portfolio at any time and must give you 15 days advance notice in writing that they would like to review it.
 Neither you nor your child need to be present in order for this review to take place.